To Give It All

-We have many faces; happy, concerned, lost, but behind everyone person is a story of who they are and who they can become.
+We have many faces; happy, concerned, lost, but behind everyone is a story of who we are and who we can become.

-After such storms at least for me, we come to realize that no matter what, life goes on and everything has a purpose.
-I hope this piece reaches someone for I feel it was only by God’s grace that we can share our touch-points.
-If you are in a nightmare, maybe consider giving your life over in surrender to a loving God, a Father who loves.
+After such storms, at least for me, we realize that no matter what, life goes on, and everything has a purpose.
+I hope this piece reaches someone, for I feel it was only by God’s grace that we can share our touch-points.
+If you are in a nightmare, maybe consider surrendering your life to a loving God, a Father who loves.
 What do you have to lose?

 He Asks for Us to Give Our All

-God asks to give our all, yet we express our grief and share our disdain about our faith response in our pits of darkness.
+God asks us to give our all, yet we express our grief and share our disdain about our faith response in our pits of darkness.
 We succumb to our inability to release our human abandon, or at the least, we buckle when in our trials and storms.
-We are cognizant all the while of our guilt, our inability to recognize the things that hold us back from complete surrender.
-In these moments of complete brokenness, our soul is porous, and we must fight with great courage to be open to the control and direction of our loving God.
-To give happiness in such a situation makes it bearable, yet the reality of the harsh conditions remain.
+We are aware of our guilt and failure to recognize the things that hold us back from complete surrender.
+In these moments of utter brokenness, our soul is porous, and we must fight with great courage to be open to the control and direction of our loving God.
+To give happiness in such a situation makes it bearable, yet the reality of the harsh conditions remains.

-When in the fire, we must work not to allow the burn to resemble fake warmth?
-For the evil that seeps into our lives is quiet and sneaky, manipulative and often underhanded.
-It takes up residence alongside our truth; it is in disguise with its understated tactics.
+When in the fire, we must not allow the burn to resemble fake warmth?
+The evil that seeps into our lives is quiet, sneaky, manipulative, and often underhanded.
+It takes up residence alongside our truth with its understated tactics.
 We are often hand in hand with that which keeps us from our ultimate cleansing.

-God is in control, and His divine grace saves us in our circumstance.
-Mercy and blessings come from above regardless of merit.
+God is in control, and His divine grace saves us in our circumstances.
+Mercy and blessings come from above, regardless of merit.

-To be a child of God is a calling for all of us, and we need not be perfect for responding.
-You become clean by His love and grace, so come as you are He is waiting.
+To be a child of God is a calling for all of us, and we need not be perfect to respond.
+You become clean by His love and grace, so come as you are.
+He is waiting.
 Never compare yourself to the perfections or imperfections of others.

-When we fall victim to our difficult situations, we must try to relish the opportunity to experience sanctification by the loving and bold hand of God.
+When we fall victim to our difficult situations, we must try to relish the opportunity to experience sanctification by God's loving and bold hand.
 We live in a time of great spiritual warfare.
 Not one of us is free to dodge this call to service.

-We must be careful to remember experiences are for the glorification of our creator.
-Placing I, or Me, or even, We, above that of the desires of God, we come in contact with guilt.
-That is the moment to call out in surrender, asking for complete forgiveness, and yes for that clarity which only Our Lord can provide.
+We remember experiences are for our creator's glorification.
+Placing I, or Me, or even, We, above the desires of God, we come in contact with guilt.
+That is the moment to call out in surrender, asking for complete forgiveness, and yes, for that clarity only Our Lord can provide.

-Once again, He holds us tight, and He is all we need, so why do we stumble on our way to Him.
-Perhaps it’s that instinct to put the I, Me, We, before Him.
+Once again, He holds us tight and is all we need, so why do we stumble on our way to Him?
+Perhaps it's that instinct to put Me, We before Him.
 Why not stand firm in the promises of the cross and go readily to Him who gave it all?